adelevie/parse-ruby-client/README.md

 So far it supports simple GET, PUT, and POST operations on objects.
 Enough to read & write simple data.

+## New in 0.1.1
+* query ordering
+* reserved keys no longer deleted on update

 ## Dependencies

 This currently depends on the gems 'json' and 'patron' for JSON support and HTTP, respectively.